bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumVibration_0ZHdZ9S_zFTBfDpjz0f6mQ/Documentation.md

-Maximum tolerable vibration level of axle counting device.
+Maximum tolerable vibration level of the device.